-We have numerous ways to help parents support their child's learning.
-All school staff are very happy to discuss how parents can further support their child.
-Our open-door policy enables speedy answers to questions.
+There are numerous ways in which we help parents to support their child's learning.
+All school staff are very happy to discuss how parents can further support their child; our 'open-door' approach enables rapid response to questions and enquiries.
 We provide homework diaries as a daily means of communication together with 'DB Primary' and 'My Maths' to promote Literacy and Maths at home.
 We suggest ways that parents can support homework and we hold workshops to support different aspects of the child's learning.
-We hold termly parent-consultations with further appointments as necessary.
+We hold termly parent-consultation meetings with further appointments available where necessary.
 Staff discuss assessments, the plan, the support package and review with parents.
 Remote learning is used when necessary.